Tevz-Beskovnik/Args.h/README.md

     LIST_ARG(opts, float, "Optional coeffs", false)
 ```

-The library knows nothing more about the arguments then their requirement rules.
+The library knows nothing about the arguments other than their requirement rules.
 All other semantic checking should be done after parsing on the users end.

-The header provides automatic generation of the help page, the help parameter, and display of it when the requirement rules are not met of if the `--help` flag is in the executable call.
+The header provides automatic generation of the help page, the help parameter, and display of it when the requirement rules are not met, if the `--help` flag is in the executable call.

 ### Parsing arguments

 The `parse_args()` is the function used to parse the user input.
-The function returns a boolean depending on if the user input was parsed sucessfuly.
+The function returns a boolean, depending on whether the user input was parsed successfully.

 ```cpp
 int main(int argc, char *argv[]) {